 Common Generator Problems and Solutions

 By understanding the connections between common problems and solutions, you can ensure your generators run as efficiently as possible so you can make the most of your purchase or rental.
+Here are some of the most common causes for a standby generator not working:

 Browse Used Generators

 Always make sure the batteries, chargers and all cables and connections leading to and from the battery are in good condition before operating your generator.
 Routinely clean and tighten connections and remove any sulfation buildup from the battery plates.
 Lead sulfates can keep the battery from delivering a strong current, resulting in preventable system failures.
+You can also install a battery charger that keeps the battery conditioned and prevents the battery from draining down completely.

 In cases where you have had your generator serviced, make sure the automatic controls are set again before the generator’s next use.
 If you’re still experiencing diesel generator starting problems, check all connections to verify the machine is in full working condition.

-If your generator starts working but falters while running, a few different issues could be the culprit.
-Fouled spark plugs in natural gas generators, for instance, can prevent the machine from producing enough power to keep running.
 You should change your generator’s spark plugs after every 100 hours of use or if they’re worn or cracked.
 Failing spark plugs is mainly a common issue with natural gas generators, as diesel generators do not have spark plugs.

 In addition, ensure the generator’s filters are clean and working effectively.
 Oil filters help remove contaminants from the machine’s engine oil that can otherwise build up over time and wear down the engine.
 Air filters allow clean air into the machine to compress and burn the fuel.
 If either of these filters is dirty or worn, clean or replace them to help keep your generator running smoothly.

 Clogged fuel lines are often the result of oxidation, which makes the diesel dirty and causes sludge buildup in the lines.
 While oxidation is an inevitable process, you can combat its effects and help your fuel last longer with proper fuel treatment and maintenance.
+If you experience fuel line clogs, unplug the hose from the fuel valve’s intake side and evaluate the fuel flow.
+Use a bucket to catch any fuel that comes out during this process.

+If your generator engine is overheating, the issue could be simple coolant depletion.
 Coolant is the fluid that keeps your generator at ideal temperatures by dispersing heat throughout the engine so parts don’t freeze or overheat.
 Your generator’s engine produces high temperatures that the coolant works to combat.
 When in constant contact with those high temperatures, the water in the coolant evaporates over time, leading to low levels.
-Routine maintenance, including fluid level checks, can ensure your engine has the fluids it needs.

 If your generator’s coolant levels are appropriate, but you’re still experiencing overheating, this may be a sign of another issue, such as worn hoses and drive belts or dirty coolant clogging the radiator core.

 If you keep up with routine fluid refills and are still experiencing low levels, a leak is likely the cause.
-During routine maintenance, always check the tank pumps and fuel lines for cracks to ensure everything is in working order.
+Some of the most common leaks come from:

-Crankcase breathers, which help remove unwanted gases from the engine, sometimes cause oil leaks as they produce a puddle of oil in the process.
+• Crankcase breathers produce a puddle: Crankcase breathers, which help remove unwanted gases from the engine, sometimes cause oil leaks as they produce a puddle of oil in the process.
 You can prevent this leakage by installing a recirculating breather instead.

+During routine maintenance, always check the tank pumps and fuel lines for cracks to ensure everything is in working order.
 Fuel leaks can happen if your pump system fails or you overfill the fuel tank.
-Always ensure you’re filling the tank to the correct levels, and inspect your entire fuel system to make sure everything is sealed.
+Always ensure you’re filling the tank to the correct levels, and inspect your entire fuel system to make sure everything has the proper seal.

-Wet stacking is another form of fluid leak that causes generator inefficiency when it comes to diesel generators.
-It occurs when fluids such as oil, unburned fuel and condensed water build up in the exhaust system and drip out as a dark, thick substance.
 You can clean up a wet stacking issue by burning off the excess fuel.
-You can also prevent future wet stacking by monitoring exhaust temperatures, installing provisions for load bank testing and generator paralleling.
+You can also prevent future wet stacking by monitoring exhaust temperatures, installing provisions for load bank testing and implementing generator paralleling to account for situations where backup power from a generator may be needed, but service may be required on one of the generators installed.
 This is usually an issue that only occurs with diesel generators, but it is often a culprit when it comes to a diesel generator not operating at rated loads.

 Fuel depletion is a common problem for diesel and natural gas generators.
 Fuel gauges can sometimes fail to show correct fuel levels, which results in generators using up all their fuel without your knowledge.
-Mechanical gauges may get stuck, or fuel filters may get clogged with sludge, preventing the generator from accurately displaying fuel levels or using all the fuel you’ve provided.
+Mechanical gauges may get stuck, or fuel filters may clog with sludge, preventing the generator from accurately displaying fuel levels or using all the fuel you’ve provided.

 To help prevent unknown fuel depletion, manually check your generator’s fuel levels before each use.
 It’s also best to have on-site fuel storage or other convenient means of getting more fuel for refueling when necessary.
 Finally, be sure to check your fuel filters and lines for contaminants such as dirt and water.

-High Fuel Level Alarm
+8. The High Fuel Level Alarm Activates Unnecessarily

 Fuel tank overfilling can lead to several of the above issues, such as wet stacking and other leaks.
 High fuel level alarms activate when fuel levels are too high, telling you to stop refueling to avoid overfilling the tank.
 While this is a helpful and usually accurate feature, in rare cases, it’s possible that as fuel undergoes natural thermal expansion — such as on extremely hot days — the high fuel alarm might activate unnecessarily.